 CSAT and NPS are metrics that describe how much your customer enjoyed doing business with you; they have slightly different focus points.
 They take into consideration various aspects of your customer's experience.

-NPS asks your customer how likely they are to recommend you to others on a scale from 0 to 10.
+NPS asks your customers how likely they are to recommend you to others on a scale from 0 to 10.

 Depending upon the response, they are categorized as — Detractors (score of 0 to 6), passives (score of 7 or 8), and promoters (score of 9 or 10).